 Mathematics - Elementary & Middle School Mathematics Education

-Persons who are teaching or who plan to teach at the elementary or middle school level may elect the Sequence in Elementary and Middle School Mathematics Education.
-A total of thirty-two hours of courses, with at least 24 in mathematics, are required.
+A total of 32 hours of courses, with at least 24 in mathematics, are required.
 Fifteen hours must be at the 400 level, including at least 10 in mathematics.
 Either a written comprehensive examination or an approved thesis with no more than six credit hours in MAT 499 is required.
 All electives are subject to approval by the department's graduate committee.

 University Admission Requirements